cosmos/interchain-security/docs/docs/adrs/adr-014-partial-set-security.md

 - Governance gated top-n consumer chains should be able to overwrite the chain ID of a permissionless consumer chain.
 - We may want to think about how to clean up consumer chains, in case someone is registering hundreds of chain IDs without running any real chains.

+#### Alternative governance based consumer addition

+Another design would be to require all consumer chains to make a governance proposal.
+This proposal would need to pass for the chain to launch, but it would obligate all validators to run the chain like in Replicated Security (unless top n was being used etc).
+Instead, all validators who voted "YES" would be opted in, and validators who voted "ABSTAIN" would not be opted in.

+This would mean that the barrier to joining as a consumer chain would just be to pass quorum.

+This may also simplify implementation.
+We don't have to worry about chain ID squatting any more, and we can probably reuse more of the governance related logic.

 ### Rewards

 When rewards are received, they need to be allocated to the opted-in set of the consumer chain, instead of the whole Hub.
 Luckily this is easy with SDK 47.